 In 1919 the chapel in Ickenham finally became fully independent from Providence Church, Uxbridge, but it was not until 1927 that the church had a full-time deacon.
 With the rapid growth of Ickenham in the late 1920s, the little chapel had become overcrowded.
 From September 1930, the village hall was hired for services.

-A covenant of friendship and co-operation between Ickenham United Reformed Church and St Giles’ was signed on 28th April 1985 and the beautifully handwritten parchments are on display in both churches.
+Another landmark in our growth was the covenant of friendship and co-operation between Ickenham United Reformed Church and St Giles’ signed on 28th April 1985 and the beautifully handwritten parchments are on display in both churches.
+Our copy is on the wall outside in the Vestibule.

 List of Ministers